 This knowledge shocked Belinda, but what shook her even more were Esperance’s subsequent actions.
 Unable to read or write, she had someone write, “Tell the world,” on a piece of paper, beneath which she put her thumbprint.
 Since that day, Belinda has declared her mandate to be: “Violence against women in war is violence against me.”
 She went on to found One Million Thumbprints, or 1MT for short, which advocates for women in conflict zones.
 Through their partner, World Relief, they help provide counseling, emergency aid, and training on diplomacy and peacekeeping skills to women in the Democratic Republic of the Congo, South Sudan, Iraq, and Syria.

-But 1MT’s goal is not only to at this site assist these victims of sexual assault, but to help prevent it in the future.
+But 1MT’s goal is not only to assist these victims of sexual assault, but to help prevent it in the future.
 UN Women Executive Director Michelle Bachelet said that “If women could be fully engaged in peace building there would be a much lower rate of relapse into conflict.”
 After receiving counseling herself, Esperance has declared that she wishes to be trained in trauma counseling as well, to help those women who have been through similar traumatic experiences.
 With the UN’s Resolution 1325, passed in 2,000 more and more women are becoming involved in conflict resolution, peacebuilding, and efforts focused on preventing the re-ignition of hostilities in previously conflicted areas.
 1MT and its partners believe that this is the path toward peace between nations and safety for women worldwide.

 In an effort to fulfill Esperance’s request for Belinda to “tell the world,” a group of 1MT supporters will be climbing Tanzania’s Mount Kilimanjaro, the tallest free-standing mountain in the world in their first major event, ‘Mt.
 Kilimanjaro Climb for Peace.’
 There will be 16 climbers in the group, 15 women and 1 man, and they plan to reach the summit on March 8, 2016 – International Women’s Day.
 With them, they will be bringing thousands of thumbprints, representing the support and solidarity given by people around the world.
 The organization says that they chose Kilimanjaro because it is known as the “Mountain of Light,” and they wish “to bring the violent acts committed against vulnerable women around the world into the light.”